-- Listed GOALs Enter the parameters to be read from the local parameters and goals section in the BGMN list file (.lst) and shown in the summary table for local parameters and goals.
-Enter one parameter per line.
-The parameters must be written exactly as in the list file, including case sensitivity. - Reset Pressing this button erases the text field with parameters and inserts a default set of parameters.
+Listed GOALs Enter the parameters to be read from the local parameters and goals section in the BGMN list file (\.lst) and shown in the summary table for local parameters and goals.
+The text field supports regular expression patterns.
+For example, instead of listing all unit cell parameters separately: